UnnamedNetwork/UNWDS/README.md

 A open server software for Minecraft: Bedrock Edition.
 UNWDelicatedSoftware is a fork of [pmmp](https://github.com/pmmp/PocketMine-MP) and [Foxel](https://github.com/FoxelTeam/Foxel)

 ## Multi Version:
-Thank to Foxel, we have a multiversion for servers -Support for 1.12
+Thank to Foxel, we have a multiversion for servers:

++Support for 1.12
--Support 1.13 (Testing)
++Support 1.13 (Testing)

 ## Plugins